-See how we’ll select and support awardee programs over 3 years.
+See how awardee programs were selected and supported over 3 years.

 2020: Open Call for Applications.
 Followed by Phase 1: 50 Awardees, Phase 2: Up to 10 awardees, Phase 3: Up to 3 awardees.
 Finally, Workshops / support, and Demonstrate